 Please note that you only can pay the application fees via the following options:

-- Credit/debit card (MasterCard, VISA and American Express only)
+- Credit/debit card (MasterCard and VISA)

-- PayPal, Apple Pay, Google Pay
+- PayPal, Apple Pay and Google Pay

 Upon submission of your application, you will receive an update from ACRA within 3 working days.